christophermagno/christophermagno/Projects/My Bookshelf/README.md

     df['Author'] = df['Author'].str.replace(author, fixed)
 ```

-## The Goodreads dataset did not come with genres so I used GooglAPI and OpenAI to generate the genres for me and stored them into their own categories dataset with the primary key _bookID_
+## The Goodreads dataset did not come with genres so I used GooglAPI and Open Library to generate the genres for me and stored them into their own categories dataset with the primary key _bookID_
 ### Created a helper function to gather genre data and additional data
 ```python
 # A sample request